Beat the heat and stay healthy by drinking more water.

-“Sun exposure increases risk of stone disease due to both dehydration and from changes in calcium metabolism through vitamin D production,” explains Mike M. Nguyen, MD, MPH, associate professor of clinical urology at the USC Institute of Urology at the Keck School of Medicine of USC.
+“Sun exposure increases risk of kidney stones due to both dehydration and from changes in calcium metabolism through vitamin D production,” explains Mike M. Nguyen, MD, MPH, associate professor of clinical urology at the USC Institute of Urology at the Keck School of Medicine of USC.
 “Staying hydrated is the most important lifestyle change in lowering the risk of stones and can lower the risk of future stones by 50%.”

 That’s why having enough fluids in your body is so important — your body can’t function at peak capacity without it.

 Replenish your fluids

 As the weather heats up, your body starts to sweat to regulate its temperature.
 In all, you have 2.6 million sweat glands working to keep you cool by releasing fluids through your pores.
 It’s important to replenish this fluid loss by drinking plenty of water.

 The amount of water that is right for your body depends on several factors.
 The U.S. National Research Council recommends drinking eight ounces of water, 8 to 10 times a day.
 Eight ounces Another way to calculate the right amount is to divide your body weight in half (using pounds), then drink that many ounces.
 And listen to your body.
 Even if you’re working out in the water, you’re still sweating.

 Signs of dehydration

 Pay attention to the signs of dehydration and increase your water intake as needed to avoid serious issues.
 These signs include:

 - Dark urine — urine will be darker in color when dehydrated

 - Headaches or muscle cramps